CWWhitney/ethnobotanyR/cran-comments.md

 devtools::release()

 ## Test environments
-* local OS Sequoia 15.6.1, R.Version R 4.5.2
+* local OS Sequoia 15.6.1, R.Version R 4.5.1
 Apple clang version 16.0.0 (clang-1600.0.26.6)
        GNU Fortran (GCC) 14.2.0

 ## R CMD check results
-I ran roxygen2::roxygenise() to generate all documentation from the roxygen comments in my R/ source files.
-I ran devtools::build()
-I also ran devtools::document()
-I checked the package with devtools::check()
-There were no ERRORs, WARNINGs or NOTEs
+I ran devtools::build() and checked the package with devtools::check(), which also runs devtools::document() There were no ERRORs, WARNINGs or NOTEs
 All is well